 First Year Advising Center

 If you are a freshman at USA, your advisor is a dedicated professional in the First Year Advising Center (FYAC).
 FYAC advisors have the expertise to get you started in the right courses at South, and are a great way to find academic support resources as well.
 (Note that a few freshmen are advised in their major department.
-These exceptions are Music, Drama and Social Work majors.)
+These exceptions are Music, Drama, Fine Art, and Social Work majors.)

 Advising in Your Department